lyndskg/100-Projects-of-Code/README.md

 I created this repository on Friday, January 1st, 2023.

 <ins>__Latest Update__</ins>:
-As of Friday, February 3rd, 2023, I have completed (...or at least have made a good faith effort at...)
-6.5 out of the 98 projects listed below.
+As of Friday, February 3rd, 2023, I have completed (...or at least have made a good faith effort at &ndash; i.e. 75% or more completion level...) roughly <b>6.5</b> out of the <b>98</b> projects listed below.

-Currently, I am working on [this](https://github.com/lyndskg/98-Projects-of-Code/tree/main/13.%20IP%20to%20Country).
+Currently, I am working on [project 13](https://github.com/lyndskg/98-Projects-of-Code/tree/main/13.%20IP%20to%20Country) &mdash; a lookup tool for converting IP addresses to precise geographical metadata (i.e. country, region, city).

 <ins>__Primary Language Breakdown__</ins>: (6.5)